Thioglycolic acid: Uses

 TGA is used as a chemical depilatory and is still used as such, especially in salt forms, including calcium thioglycolate and sodium thioglycolate.
 TGA is the precursor to ammonium thioglycolate, which is used for permanents.
 TGA and its derivatives break the disulfide bonds in the cortex of hair.
 One reforms these broken bonds in giving hair a "perm".
 Alternatively and more commonly, the process leads to depilation, as is done commonly in leather processing.
 It is also used as an acidity indicator, manufacturing of thioglycolates, and in bacteriology for preparation of thioglycolate media.
-In fact thioglycolysis reactions used on condensed tannins to study their structure.
+Thioglycolysis reactions are used on condensed tannins to study their structure.

+TGA has also been used to soften nails, either to reshape pincer nails into the correct position or to help the topical antifungal agent terbinafine penetrate the nail.

 Organotin derivatives of thioglycolic acid isooctyl esters are widely used as stabilizers for PVC.
 These species have the formula R2Sn(SCH2CO2C8H17)2.

-Applying TGA can soften nails and then fix pincer nails in the correct position.

 Sodium thioglycolate is a component of thioglycolate broth, a special bacterial growth media.
 It is also used in so-called "fallout remover" or "wheel cleaner" to remove iron oxide residue from wheels.
 Ferrous iron combines with thioglycolate to form red-violet ferric thioglycolate.

 Production

-Thioglycolic acid is prepared by reaction of sodium or potassium chloracetate with alkali metal hydrosulfide in aqueous medium.
+Thioglycolic acid is prepared by reaction of sodium or potassium chloroacetate with alkali metal hydrosulfide in aqueous medium.
 It can be also prepared via the Bunte salt obtained by reaction of sodium thiosulfate with chloroacetic acid: